Nutika16/Bank_Management/README.md

 4. Protecting the Customer: It helps the customer to be satisfied and comfortable in his choices, this protection contains customer’s account, money and his privacy.

 5. Transferring Money: Help client transferring money to/or another bank or country.

+## Methods

+∙ We need to be able to generate an account number
+∙ Account types: Savings or Current Account
+∙ Maintain/update Balance
+∙ Open/Close Account
+∙ Withdraw/Deposit